kushal118/milestone-project/README.md

 ## Technologies Used
 **Github** - Github was used for storing my code and version control as well as hosting the live site.
 **Gitpod** - I used Gitpod to code the site as well as push updates to Github.
 **Python** - Python 3 was used via terminal to run a local webserver to preview the site while coding.
-**Prettier** Code - I used Beautify to keep my code properly indented and easily readable.
 **HTML5** - The core of the site was built with HTML version 5.
 **CSS** - CSS was used to style the website and define fonts and layout.
 **Bootstrap** - Bootsrap was used to align items and create items such as the Navbar, accordion, carosel, flipcards, forms etc.